dreamportdev/Osdev-Notes/02_Architecture/10_Keyboard_Interrupt_Handling.md

 # Handling The Keyboard Interrupt

 Either the PIC or IOAPIC can be used to set up the keyboard irq.
 For this chapter we'll use the IOAPIC as it's more modern and the LAPIC + IOAPIC is the evolution of the PIC.
-However if using the PIC, most of the theory still applies, we'll need to adjust the irq routing code accordingly.
+However, if using the PIC, most of the theory still applies, we'll need to adjust the irq routing code accordingly.

 To keep the examples below simple, we'll assume only a single IOAPIC is present in the system.
 This is true for most desktop systems, and is only something to worry about in server hardware.